rajkumarandekar/myapp-frontend-G/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+FORK the code or copy the code then give "npm install" "next npm start" - frontend server start at 3001 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\